-VAT is charged when the goods or services are supplied according to the nature of the transaction.
-VAT may be charged for an intra-EU purchase when the supply of goods to the relevant EU country is completed.
+VAT is charged when the goods or services are supplied, according to the nature of the transaction.
+VAT may be charged for an acquisition of goods between EU countries when the supply of goods to the relevant EU country is completed.
 For imports into the EU, VAT is charged when the goods are brought into an EU country.

-The taxable amount for supply of goods and services and the intra-EU acquisition of goods includes all payments to the supplier.
+The taxable amountfor supply of goods and services and the acquisition of goods between EU countries includes all payments to the supplier.
 Where goods are imported, this amount is their value for customs purposes.
 Duties, taxes and other charges are included in the taxable amount but the VAT itself, price discounts and rebates granted to the customer are excluded.

 The standard rate of VAT to be applied by all EU countries to goods and services is at least 15%.
 EU countries may apply one or two reduced rates of at least 5% to specific goods or services listed in Annex III to the directive.
 A number of exceptions to these rules (lower rates on other goods or services, etc.) also apply under certain conditions.

 The directive allows for exemptions from VAT.
 Most of these are exemptions without the right to deduct, e.g. medical care, social services or financial and insurance services.
-However, exemptions with the right to deduct also exist, e.g. intra-EU supplies of goods or exports of goods to a non-EU country.
-The majority of exemptions are obligatory for EU countries, but some are optional.
+However, exemptions with the right to deduct also exist, e.g. supplies of goods between EU countries or exports of goods to a non-EU country.
+Most exemptions are compulsoryfor EU countries, but some are optional.

 The directive sets out the obligations of taxable and certain non-taxable persons.
 Generally, VAT is payable by any taxable person making a taxable supply of goods or services.
 Exceptions include specific transactions where the customer pays VAT, e.g. services provided to a business by a supplier in another country, and transactions where the EU country may choose to designate the customer to pay VAT, as with certain fraud-sensitive supplies.

-The directive permits variations, known as derogations, by EU countries from standard VAT rules, e.g. to prevent certain types of tax evasion.
+The directive permits exceptions by EU countries from standard VAT rules, e.g. to prevent certain types of tax evasion.
 There are also special VAT schemes designed to reduce paperwork, e.g. for small businesses and for farmers.

 In addition, it allows EU countries that are most severely affected by VAT fraud to temporarily apply a generalised reversal of VAT liability.
 This involves shifting liability for paying the VAT from the supplier to the customer.
-EU countries may use this measure only for domestic supplies of goods and services above a threshold of €17,500 per transaction, only until 30 June 2022, and under very strict conditions.
+EU countries may use this measure only for supplies of goods and services in their own country of more than €17,500 per transaction, only until 30 June 2022, and under very strict conditions.

-Directive (EU) 2020/284 amends Directive 2006/112/EC, introducing certain requirements on payment service providers to keep records of cross-border payments related to e-commerce.
+Directive (EU) 2020/284 amends the directive, introducing certain requirements on payment service providers to keep records of e-commerce cross-border payments .
 The data will then be made available to national tax authorities under strict conditions, including those related to data protection.
 These requirements apply from 1 January 2024.